Self-Isolation, Social Distancing and Transforming the Home

 - Females will always stand behind male(s) in a separate row whether one female or more.

-- Males will always stand behind the male Imam, unless there is only one male in which case he will stand to the right of the Imam, one step behind.
+- Males will always stand behind the male Imam, unless there is only one male in which case he will stand to the right of the Imam, with his heels slightly behind the Imam’s heels.

 The following table illustrates this with some examples:

-Mother will stand alone in a row behind
+Female will stand alone in a row behind the Imam

-Daughters will make another row behind the sons
+Females will stand in another row behind the males

-If the room is small, the males can stand to the right and left of the Imam one step behind.
+If the room is small, the males can stand to the right and left of the Imam with their heels slightly behind the Imam’s heels and the females behind in a separate row.

-If the Adhān has been performed in a Masjid in the local area, there is no need to perform Adhān at home.
+If the Adhān has been performed in a Masjid in the local area, it is not necessary to perform Adhān at home.
 If it is performed, care should be taken not to disturb neighbours.
 Either way, before starting congregational Ṣalāh, the Iqāmah should be given by the Imam or any of the family members.
 Perhaps ask the children to take turns.

 The Ṣalāh must be led by a bālig (mature) male.
 It is likely that the current situation continues through to the month of Ramaḍān.
 In this scenario, if the only ḥāfiẓ in the household is a young boy, there is no harm in acting upon the view of some ḥanafī jurists who permit a non-bālig to lead Tarāwīḥ Ṣalāh.
 However, in this scenario, an adult must lead ʿIshāʾ and Witr Ṣalāh (refer to our earlier answer for further details).